 Deep down, everyone just wishes they could do what they want, when they want, and that they would still be acceptable.
-And that, deep down, is why the guy in the alley, the woman on the corner, the guy at work and that irritating lady all bug you so much.
-What you really don’t like is their freedom.
+And that, deep down, is why the guy in the alley, the person on the soapbox on the corner, the guy at work, and that irritating lady, all bug people so much.
+What we really don’t like is their freedom.
 It waves in the face of our ego’s ideas around ‘acceptability.’

-It’s scary to sing with your full voice and yet it really helps you hit the notes if there’s more pressure on your vocal chords.
-It’s scary to be the first to dance but then every partner’s still potentially available.
-It’s scary to be the first to say I love you but it’s wonderful when someone says it back.
+It’s scary to sing with our full voice.
+And yet it really helps us hit the notes if there’s more pressure on your vocal chords.
+It’s scary to be the first to dance.
+But then every partner’s still potentially available.
+It’s scary to be the first to say ‘I love you.’
+But it’s wonderful when someone says it back.
 That thrill of not knowing if we’ll succeed is what makes life so exhilarating.
 That’s the opposite of the safe approach an ego takes.
 An ego wants to be sure it will ‘win,’ or in most cases it won’t even want to start.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.